Paschou-Lab/ReAct/README.md

 bash Compile ../
 cd ../
 ```
-So that all three tools will be in the folder `ReAct-main/`, which is in the same layer as folder `ToyInput/`. **Don't forget to install GLS for meta-analsis module.**
+So that all three tools will be in the folder `ReAct-main/`, which is in the same layer as folder `ToyInput/`. **Don't forget to install GSL for meta-analsis module.**

 ## A quick demo of MetaAnalysis